pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "Where were you when I laid the Earth's foundations, marked out its dimensions, laid its cornerstone?
 When the morning stars sang, and the angels shouted with joy, where were you?"
 --God, Book of Job

+"Never hate your enemies; it affects your judgement."
+--Michael Corleone, *The Godfather*

+"Never let anyone know what you're thinking."
+--Michael Corleone, *The Godfather*

-"Whatever you can do or dream you can, begin it.
+"What you can do or dream you can, begin it.
 Boldness has genius, power, and magic in it."
---Johann Wolfgang von Goethe
+--Anster translation of Johann Wolfgang von Goethe's *Faust*

 "We are never deceived; we deceive ourselves."
 --Goethe